Chapter 9: Free Radical Substitution Reaction of Alkanes

 There is another type of bond-breaking process, in which each part of the σ bond takes one electron away, as shown below:

 ""This is called homolytic cleavage or homolysis.
-The electron pair separates evenly to each part, and as a result both products contain a single electron.
-The species that contains one or more single electron is called a radical (or free radical).
+The electron pair separates evenly to each part, and as a result, both products contain a single electron.
+The species that contains one or more single electrons is called a radical (or free radical).
 Radicals are produced from homolytic cleavage.
 The arrow with a sing-barb (like the shape of a fishhook) is used to show homolytic cleavage, which is single electron transfer specifically:

 ""